- Wherever possible, avoid prescribing for yourself or anyone you have a close personal relationship with.

 The GMC guidance is clear that you must not prescribe a controlled substance for yourself or anyone close to you unless:

-- 'no other person with the legal right to prescribe is available to assess and prescribe without a delay which would put your, or your patient's, life or health at risk or cause unacceptable pain or distress, and
+- "no other person with the legal right to prescribe is available to assess and prescribe without a delay

-- the treatment is immediately necessary to (i) save a life, (ii) avoid serious deterioration in health, or (iii) alleviate otherwise uncontrollable pain or distress.'
+- emergency treatment is immediately necessary to avoid serious deterioration in health or serious harm."

 We have seen a number of cases in which MDU members have prescribed for themselves or those close to them and faced criticism as a result.
 Benzodiazepines, antibiotics and opiates are among the most common medications prescribed in these cases.